esthernnolum/aws-iac-and-cicd/README.md

 ```
 terraform apply
 ```
+## Decisions Made:
+1. Infrastructure as Code (IaC) Tool:
+Terraform was chosen over AWS CloudFormation for its flexibility, ease of use, and module-based architecture.

+2. Modular Approach:
+The infrastructure was broken down into reusable Terraform modules for VPC, RDS, Lambda, Amplify, CodePipeline, and CloudWatch to enhance maintainability and reusability.

+3. CI/CD Pipeline:
+Separate pipelines were created for the frontend and backend to allow independent deployments and reduce downtime.

+4. Security and Access Management:
+Security groups were configured to control access to the RDS database and Lambda functions, ensuring that only authorized traffic is allowed.
+IAM roles and policies were defined to securely manage access to AWS resources and services.

+5. Error Handling and Alerts:
+CloudWatch alarms were configured for critical metrics such as Lambda errors, latency, and RDS CPU utilization to ensure that issues are promptly detected and addressed.

 ## Deliverables
 1. Infrastructure as Code (IaC) scripts: Provided in the modules (amplify, lambda, rds, iam, vpc and security_group) and main.tf files.